 The AWS Lambda session was one of the most attended AWS Summit sessions and provided great high and detailed level information on AWS Lambda.
 They shared example use cases and showed them in action via quick demonstrations.
 AWS Lambda allows you to run code without provisioning or managing servers which can be used within Nuxeo when creating a document from an uploaded blob in AWS S3.

 You only pay for the compute time you consume and there is no charge when your code is not running, thereby creating a serverless application.

 The Summit session also included a discussion on AWS Lambda authorization options with different input point variations like mobile, websites, and partner services.
 The session stressed the importance of creating an infrastructure using AWS Lambda that provides users with what they need at the right place, right time, and at the right capacity.
-All benefits of AWS, AWS Lambda and Nuxeo!
+All benefits of AWS and Nuxeo!

 We also attended some Deep Dive sessions about EC2 and EBS.
 For example, one interesting thing about Elastic Block Storage, is that using good old magnetic hard drives (instead of SSDs) for long sequential storage is very, very efficient (SSDs have, by essence, random access).
 Typical usage of such HDD could be for logging use cases, especially when loading large logs for analytics and streaming.

 The HA and Disaster Recovery session was more about general principles, but the final demo was interesting, where from a single device (either Echo - of course, or using AWS IoT), you could be notified of a disaster and recover from it, by simply asking Echo or pushing a button on your device.
 In all cases, you should always test that your recovery process works.
 Because,it probably requires root access, but only Bill has root access and he’s in Bermuda!